MohamedHaitamKsiks/awesome-simple-engine/README.md

 ### Materials

 A material is linked to a shader.
-It contains all the uniform data for the material.
+It contains all the uniform data and samplers for the material.

 Example: